Best CBI Program for Bitcoiners by Budget: Under $150K, Mid-Tier, and Premium

 The question is not just "what can I afford?"; it is, "what am I optimizing for?"

 If you want speed and privacy on a lean budget, STP or Vanuatu.
 If you want family coverage with minimal friction, Vanuatu.
 If you want US access through the E-2 treaty, Türkiye.
 If you want to put your money where your conviction is, El Salvador.
-If you want maximum global mobility and EU access, Malta.

 Every one of these programs is a real path to a second citizenship.
 The differences are in cost, timeline, privacy, and what doors they open.
 At 21 CBI, we charge a flat 5% advisory fee on the government fee only.
 No hidden markups, no bloated retainers.
 You know exactly what you are paying for.